ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of the Desert Tuition Information

-If this makes attending the college of your dreams seem daunting, remember, the displayed price of tuition doesn't tell the full story.
-Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-And, student loans can make theprice of collegefeel more doable until after graduation.
+If this makes attending the college of your dreams seem daunting, remember, the total cost of tuition isn't the final cost for attending college.
+Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Additionally, student loans can make the amount you do have to pay for college feel more doable until after graduation.

 In-state vs. Out-of-state Tuition at College of the Desert

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to confirm your state's rules for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on where you live.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Don't forget to check your state's criteria for in-state residency.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements too, depending on where you live.

 Explore other California colleges